younghyopark/younghyopark.github.io/optimization.md

 ### Fundamentals of Optimization

-These are my notes from the lecture **[Convex Optimization and Applications]** from SNU EE, by Insoon Yang.
+These are my notes for the lecture **[Convex Optimization and Applications]** from SNU EE, by Insoon Yang.
 {:.gray}

 4. [Operations that preserve Convexity](./2021/04/18/opt-lecture-4-1.html)